risc0/risc0/website/docs/terminology.md

 ### Reproducible Build
 A compilation process is called "reproducible" if it reliably produces the same binary file, on a byte-by-byte level.

-In the context of RISC Zero application development, reproducible builds allow for a clear linkage between the [guest program] and the resulting [ImageID].
+In the context of RISC Zero application development, reproducible builds are necessary to ensure a clear linkage between the [guest program] and the resulting [ImageID].

 To get reproducible builds for your zkVM application, use [`cargo risczero build`].
 Reproducible builds are made possible by running the `cargo` compiler inside a Docker container.